-For the period 1 January to 30 June 2020, the Board consisted of seven members, all of whom were non-executive, the number of directors was six at the end of the financial year following the resignation of Ms Dentskevich as at 30 June 2020, the appointment of Mr Apsey on 3 September 2020 and resignation of Mr Villiers on 30 September 2020.
+For the period 1 January to 12 April 2021 the Board consisted of six members and from 12 April to 17 June 2021, the Board consisted of seven members, all of whom were non-executive.
+The number of directors was five at the end of the financial year following the resignations of Messrs Apsey and Grose on 17 June 2021 and the appointment of Ms Anderson on 12 April 2021.
 Mr Orrico is a director of Middlefield Capital Corporation, an affiliate of the Investment Manager and President of the Investment Advisor.
 All the directors, apart from Mr Orrico, are considered to be independent of the Investment Manager and free of any business or other relationship that could influence their ability to exercise independent judgement.
 The Board believes that Mr Orrico's investment management experience adds considerable value to the Company.

-The Board believes that Mr Grose, Mr Bisson, Mr Phair, Mr Apsey and Mr Hughes are independent in character and judgement and that their experience and knowledge of the specialised sector in which the Company operates adds significant strength to the Board.
+The Board believes that Ms Anderson, Mr Bisson, Mr Hughes and Mr Phair are independent in character and judgement and that their experience and knowledge of the specialised sector in which the Company operates adds significant strength to the Board.
 Mr Phair was also considered to be independent upon his appointment as Chairman.
 The directors believe that the Board has a balance of skills and experience which enable it to provide effective strategic leadership and proper governance of the Company.
-Information about the directors, including their relevant experience, can be found on pages 24 to 25.
+Information about the directors, including their relevant experience, can be found on pages 26 to 27.

-The structure of the Board is such that it was not previously considered necessary to identify a senior independent non-executive director other than the Chairman.
-One of the principal rationales is that the Board includes a majority of independent directors, which is expected to continue after the forthcoming Company and Cell AGM.
-As such, it complies with the FCA's Listing Rules and the AIC Code.
-However, in accordance with the recommendations of the AIC Code, the Board will be nominating Richard Hughes as Senior Independent Director, effective June 2021.
-In-line with the AIC recommendation, Mr Hughes will provide a sounding board for the chair and serve as an intermediary for the other directors and shareholders.
-He will be responsible for coordinating a regular meeting, at least annually and on other occasions as necessary, of the non-executive directors (excluding the chair), to appraise the chair's performance.
+In accordance with the recommendations of the AIC Code, Richard Hughes was appointed as Senior Independent Director effective 17 June 2021.
+In-line with the AIC recommendation, Mr Hughes provides a sounding board for the chair and serves as an intermediary for the other directors and shareholders.
+He is responsible for coordinating a regular meeting, at least annually and on other occasions as necessary, of the non-executive directors (excluding the chair), to appraise the chair's performance.